Aircraft Mechanic Schools in Indiana

 Anyone looking to become an aircraft mechanic in Indiana must first obtain a high school diploma.
 Those without a diploma may use a GED equivalent.

-Furthermore, candidates are expected to be at least 18 years old.
-The FAA also mandates that all individuals be able to speak, read, and write English
+Furthermore, candidates must be at least 18 years old.
+The FAA also mandates that all individuals be able to speak, read, and write English.

 Step 2: Complete Formal Training

 Another point worth mentioning is that the FAA classifies aircraft mechanics as either Airframe (A) or Powerplant (P) professionals.
-While candidates may specialize in either of these fields, obtaining training in both areas is possible.
+While candidates may specialize in either field, training in both is possible.

 Step 3: Obtain Practical Experience

-Practical experience is important for an aspiring aircraft mechanic in Indiana, not just because they will need it to pass their examinations and become certified, but because it helps them obtain real-world experience concerning the theoretical principles they are being taught.
+Practical experience is important for an aspiring aircraft mechanic in Indiana, not just to pass examinations and become certified, but also to gain real-world experience with the theoretical principles they are taught.

 Step 4: Pass the FAA Examinations